shakyShane/serde-zod/readme.md

 }
 ```

-With that, you can then create a binary application (alongside your lib for example) thats only purpose is to output the zod definitions
+With that, you can then create a binary application (alongside your lib, for example) to output the zod definitions

 ```rust
 fn main() {